-- Immediately after the accident, flood the eye with water or eyewash solution, using fingers to keep the eye open as wide as possible.
-Water may be colder than body temperature, which can be uncomfortable; but it is imperative to irrigate for the recommended period of time; - Roll the eyeball as much as possible to remove any loose particles retained under the eyelids; - Do not put anything except water into the eyes to remove particles; and - The eyes should be irrigated for at least 15 minutes and the victim transported to a medical facility immediately.
-Continue irrigation of eyes during transport.
-The best way to accomplish this may be to have a portable eyewash system ready that can be carried along with the injured employee.
+Immediately after the accident, flood the eye with water or eyewash solution, using fingers to keep the eye open as wide as possible.
+Water may be colder than body temperature, which can be uncomfortable; but it is imperative to irrigate for the recommended period, at least 15 minutes.